-Join us for the Online 2021 DDP International Conference from June 14-16.
+Join us for the Online 2021 DDP International Conference, Canada from June 14-16.

 Hosted by The George Hull Centre Institute for Childhood Trauma & Attachment, Ontario, Canada, and supported by DDPI, the whole 3 day conference will be going ahead online for the first-time.